MicrosoftDocs/VBA-Docs/api/Word.FillFormat.PictureEffects.md

 ## Remarks

-You use the [Insert](./Office.PictureEffects.Insert.md) method of the[PictureEffects](./Office.PictureEffects.md) object to apply picture effects.
-The[Insert](./Office.PictureEffects.Insert.md) takes an[MsoPictureEffectType](./Office.MsoPictureEffectType.md) enumeration constant as an argument to specify what type of picture effect to apply.
+You use the [Insert](./Office.PictureEffects.Insert.md) method of the [PictureEffects](./Office.PictureEffects.md) object to apply picture effects.
+The[Insert](./Office.PictureEffects.Insert.md) takes an [MsoPictureEffectType](./Office.MsoPictureEffectType.md) enumeration constant as an argument to specify what type of picture effect to apply.

 ## See also